 1.2.1 The PAGB Code applies to advertising materials aimed at consumers and those persons who may legitimately purchase medicines on behalf of another consumer (e.g. parents who purchase medicines on behalf of their children).
-The Code covers all branded promotional materials over which the company has editorial control including public relations material released by a company.
-(Please also refer to sections 1.3.2 to 1.3.4)
+The Code covers all branded promotional materials over which the company has editorial control - for details on public relations materials please see section 1.2.2.
+(Please also refer to sections 1.3.2 to 1.3.4.)